 Rainy Day Arthritis

-It’s a cliché: An old-timer predicts the storm a-comin’ when his achy knee starts acting up.
+Many people with arthritis swear by their ability to predict coming storms by how their achy joints are feeling.
 To some extent, this may be a case where believing is seeing.
 People believe that there’s a link between arthritis pain and storms, so they notice when these two events coincide—and they fail to notice all the times when their arthritis flares up in fair weather.

 In a study published several years ago, researchers from the University of Toronto and Stanford University showed college students six pairs of graphs.
 The top graph in each pair was said to show changes in a patient’s daily arthritis pain, and the bottom graph was said to show daily barometric pressure for the same period.